2103461/CS220-AU-portfolio/README.md

 **09/12/21**: Made minor corrections to first and fourth blog post (images now visible on public website; additional stars (*) removed to certify only text shows).

+**11/12/21**: Converted V+R maps to digital form for easier reading/viewing/clarity.
+Also made correctments to DI reflection essay, converted document to PDF, and submitted it on Faser.

 <br>

 ## To do list